You are using an outdated browser. Please upgrade your browser to improve your experience.

 Honoring school librarians who show excellence in their digital presence.

-The Media/Virtual Presence (MVP) Award is given to those school librarians who show excellence in their virtual presence through several different avenues, including but not limited to Twitter, professional websites, Facebook, school library websites, blogs, Pinterest, and other social media.
+The Media/Virtual Presence (MVP) Award is given to those school librarians who show excellence in their virtual presence through several different avenues, including but not limited to professional websites, school library websites, blogs, and social media.
 Winners of this award will be selected by the Texas Association of School Librarians (TASL) MVP Award Committee.
-The Committee will consider each applicant’s media/virtual presence as a total package.
+The Committee will consider each applicant’s media/virtual presence as a total package with particular emphasis on evidence of student learning products and classroom-library collaboration.
 Applicants should, therefore, present the sum total of their online presence as one application.

 To Nominate

-To nominate a librarian for the MVP Award, complete this form by February 1, 2023.
+To nominate yourself or another librarian for the MVP Award, complete this form by January 17, 2025.

-• Relevance: The web media pertains to K-12 libraries and includes relevant and currently updated information on books, programs, library updates, and library-related information that impacts school libraries and school communities.
+Relevance: The Web-based social media used pertains to K-12 libraries and includes relevant and currently updated information on library-related information that impacts school libraries and school communities.
+Posts and media celebrate diversity and inclusion.

-• Timeliness: Updated and current.
-Web media must have consistent and regular postings during the preceding and current years.
-The postings should be a regular part of the librarian’s job and/or library activities.
+Timeliness and Variety: Updated and current, Web media must have consistent and regular postings during the preceding and current years.
+Librarian uses several types of social media to communicate about the library program and profession (Instagram, Facebook, Twitter, Snapchat, TikTok, Flipgrid, and others)

-• Appearance: Web media is accessible and can be easily searched.
+Appearance: Graphics and videos are pleasing in appearance and the effort put into the appearance is obvious.
+Web media is accessible through the use of alt text and/or closed captioning.
 Images, tags, or hashtags are placed to help users find information readily.
-It is pleasing in appearance and the effort put into the appearance should be obvious.
 The writing is fluent, easy to read, free of typographical errors, and grammatically correct.
-(Or the writing follows the conventions of the tools such as comprehensible abbreviations on Twitter.)
-Copyright information/links are used and all links are active.
+(Or the writing follows the conventions of the tool such as comprehensible abbreviations on a particular social media platform.)
+Copyright information/links are used where appropriate and all links are active.

 Each year there will be an award for best MVP (Media/Virtual Presence) as well as two honorary awards for excellence.